onelogin/onelogin-oidc-node/5. Auth Flow - PKCE/README.md

 If you don't have a OneLogin developer account [you can sign up here](https://www.onelogin.com/developer-signup).

-1. Clone this repo
+Clone this repo and then update <b>/javascripts/main.js</b> with the <b>client_id</b> you obtained from OneLogin and the <b>subdomain</b> of your OneLogin account.

-2. Rename `.env.sample` to `.env` and update the **client_id** and **redirect_uri** for your app.
+Note that with the Implicit flow the **client_secret** is not required.

-*You need to make sure that the Redirect URI matches what you specified as the Redirect Uri when you setup your OIDC app connector in the OneLogin portal.*
+The sample will automatically set the **redirect_uri** to the host location that the sample is running on.
+You need to make sure that this matches what you specified as the Redirect Uri when you setup your OIDC app connector in the OneLogin portal.

 ## Run
-This sample uses an express app running on nodejs.
+This sample uses node to serve up the single home page.

 From the command line run
 ```